Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 About 3,200 personnel are employed at Tobyhanna, located in the Pocono Mountains of northeastern Pennsylvania.
 Tobyhanna Army Depot is part of the U.S. Army Communications-Electronics Command.
 Headquartered at Aberdeen Proving Ground, Maryland, the command’s mission is to deliver integrated C5ISR weapon systems, business systems, and medical sustainment to enable full spectrum combat operations at the point of need.

-The depot has served our nation for more than 60 years, opening on February 1, 1953.
-The US Army has maintained a nearly continuous presence in Tobyhanna since 1912, when the site was first used as a field artillery training camp.
-Other uses include a Civilian Conservation Corps (CCC) camp, artillery training of West Point cadets, and in World War II as a prisoner-of-war camp and storage point for gliders used in the D-Day landings at Normandy in 1944.
-For a more detailed history, go to the Tobyhanna Army Depot homepage.
+Tobyhanna Army Depot has served the nation since Feb.
+1, 1953.
+In the early years the site was also used as a Civilian Conservation Corps camp, artillery training of West Point cadets, a tank and ambulance center during World War I, a World War II prisoner-of-war camp and a storage point for gliders used in the D-Day landings at Normandy in 1944.
+Tobyhanna briefly served as an anti-aircraft artillery training site during World War II.

 Tobyhanna Army Depot employs DoD civilians, military members, and contractors.